nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 sudo apt install xroad-database-remote
 ```

-For backup and restore to work correctly, it is important to verify that the local PostgreSQL client has the same or later major version than the remote database server and, if necessary, install a different version of the `postgresql-client` package (see https://www.postgresql.org/download/linux/ubuntu/)
+For the application level backup and restore feature to work correctly, it is important to verify that the local PostgreSQL client has the same or later major version than the remote database server and, if necessary, install a different version of the `postgresql-client` package (see https://www.postgresql.org/download/linux/ubuntu/)
 ```
 psql --version
 psql (PostgreSQL) 12.6 (Ubuntu 12.6-0ubuntu0.20.04.1)